 Fellowship for Exploring Research in Nutrition (FERN)

-This fellowship is a 12-week paid summer research internship for undergraduate students from populations that are under-represented in the field of nutrition or academia and/or are from historically oppressed backgrounds.
+This fellowship is a 9-week paid summer research internship aimed at strengthening the future nutrition research workforce in the United States by enabling and encouraging broader participation by all.
+FERN provides opportunities for US-based undergraduate students to engage in real-world food and nutrition policy research with our team.
 No previous research experience is required.
 Fellows will be hosted by GFRP and engage in our research with mentorship from faculty and graduate students, developing foundational research skills.

 Vital Strategies Healthy Food Policy Fellowship

 The goal of the Healthy Food Policy Fellowship is to strengthen health systems by developing research expertise to bridge existing research gaps and guide national policies for healthier food environments in Barbados, Brazil, Colombia, Jamaica, Mexico, and South Africa — all countries in which GFRP works.
 GFRP faculty have actively supported such capacity-building efforts for years and are open to taking on new doctoral students from these countries who plan to apply for the Healthy Food Policy Fellowship.